-YOUR LOCAL HOME IMPROVEMENT STORE – FOR BUILDING SKILLS PREPARATION.
+CONSTRUCTION SKILLS PREPARATION.
 Attend trainings on specific construction/building/repair techniques offered at your local home improvement store.
 Or invite an experienced home contractor to teach the group basic or advanced building skills.

-* On-Site Participation & Reflection:
+On-Site Participation & Reflection:

-MEETING GOD IN THE RUINS—DEVOTIONS FOR DISASTER RELIEF VOLUNTEERS.
-By the Evangelical Lutheran Church in America.
+Meeting God in the Ruins – Devotions for Disaster Relief Volunteers.
+Evangelical Lutheran Church in America.
 Available free by calling 800.328.4648 (ISBN 6-0001-6788-1); pay shipping only.

 Disaster recovery mission trip groups are encouraged to make use of resource.
 It leads volunteers through the preparations of leaving, working at disaster sites and returning home.
 The 48-page guide was written for individual devotions, but reflection questions can also be used in group settings.
 Since disaster volunteers often work in poor areas, the guide also offers facts on poverty.

 Getting Ready to Come Back: Advocacy Guide for Mission Teams.
 Bread for the World.
 UCC is one of sponsoring partners in the creation of this resource through your gifts to One Great Hour of Sharing.
 Order from www.bread.org or 1.800.82.BREAD (800.822.7323) $10.00